 Malcolm Porter talks to Danny Hanlon

-Malcolm Porter, of FDS South East, talks to Danny Hanlon, Chief Operating Officer at Granite Transformations.
+Malcolm Porter talks to Danny Hanlon, Chief Operating Officer at Granite Transformations

-Danny Hanlon: We have been trading in the UK since 2003, although the global Granite Transformations franchise was first established in 1996 and now has 160 franchised showrooms across four continents.
+Danny Hanlon: We have been trading in the UK since 2003, although the Granite Transformations franchise was established in 1996 in Australia and now has 200 franchised showrooms across four continents, with annual sales around £200 million.

-Malcolm Porter: What differentiates Granite Transformations from its competitors?
+Malcolm Porter: What differentiates Granite Transformations from its competition?

-Danny Hanlon: Our worktop material is unlike any other on the market – it fits over existing kitchen work surfaces or bathroom tiles, eliminating the mess and disruption of ripping out and demolition.
-Every installation is custom made, fabricated off-site and professionally fitted, which further minimises disruption and allows a much faster turnaround.
-We provide a top quality finish that won’t fade, stain, discolour, scratch or burn and is guaranteed to last a lifetime.
+Danny Hanlon: The material we use for our worktops is unlike any other on the market.
+It fits over existing kitchen work surfaces or bathroom tiles, thereby eliminating the mess and disruption of ripping out and demolition.
+Every installation is custom made, fabricated off-site and professionally fitted, which further minimises disruption and allows a much quicker turnaround.

 Malcolm Porter: What support do you provide?

-Malcolm Porter: What are the most important characteristics you look for in potential franchise owners?
+Malcolm Porter: What attributes do you look for in potential franchise owners?

-Danny Hanlon: Overall, we’re looking for hardworking people with enthusiasm, self-motivation, integrity and good people skills.
-You don’t necessarily need previous practical or market experience, although a sales and marketing background might be an advantage, as would knowledge of the kitchens and bathrooms sector.
-This is not a one-man business, as you’ll need other people to look after the books and manage the installation team if those are not your particular strengths, so often a husband and wife partnership fits the bill.
+Danny Hanlon: This is not a one-man business, as you’ll need other people to look after the books and manage the installation team if those are not your particular strengths, so often a husband and wife partnership fits the bill.
+Overall, we’re looking for hardworking people with enthusiasm, self-motivation, integrity and good people skills.

-Malcolm Porter: What are Granite Transformations’ goals for the next year?
+Malcolm Porter: What are Granite Transformations’ goals for the coming year?